2010trophies.JPG

 Dan Van Horn and the Boys 9 Top Five

 This year we arrived at Pinehurst on Sunday instead of Monday.
-We wanted a minimum of 2 full days to do practice rounds, since he would be playing 18 holes.
-With the yardages originally laid out by US Kids, Kyle shot an incredible 67 on Tuesday.
-That afternoon we let Kyle take a half hour swim, to relax his muscles and cool down.
+We wanted a minimum of 2 full days to do practice rounds, and with the yardages originally laid out by US Kids, Kyle shot an incredible 67 on Tuesday.
+That afternoon we let Kyle take a half-hour swim, to relax his muscles and cool down.

 Wasn't going to bother us - Kyle was still playing well, with or without a fever.